philtrade/mpify/README.md

 ### Overview

-**`mpify`** is an simple API to run function (the "target function") on a group of *ranked* processes via a single function call.
+**`mpify`** is an simple API to run function (the "target function") on a group of *ranked* processes via a single function call which *"spawns, executes, and terminates" the process group*.
+The parent process can also participate in the group, thus trivially catching output of its ranked target function.

+User can decorate the simplistic default behavior with *custom context manager* to setup/teardown environment or manage resources.

-It is designed work in Jupyter/IPython: locally defined functions and objects can be passed to the target function.
-The Jupyter process which *"spawns, executes, and terminates" the process group*, can also participate the group, thus trivially catching output of its ranked target function, and present it to user.
+`mpify` is designed to work in Jupyter/IPython as well: locally defined functions and objects can be passed to the target function.

-User can leverage/enrich such simplistic behavior with *custom context manager* to setup/teardown execution environment.

-One example is `mpify.TorchDDPCtx`, which can manage `torch` distributed data parallel (DDP) for multi-GPU model training.
-Upon completion, *the trained model is returned to the foreground Jupyter process* which by `mpify` default, participated as the rank-`0` process in the DDP group.
+A Jupyter session can use a `mpify.TorchDDPCtx` to set up `torch` distributed data parallel (DDP) and participate as the rank-`0` process to train a model on multi-GPUs.
+Upon completion, *the trained model will be returned to the interactive Jupyter session*.
+For example:

-E.g. Adapting [the `fastai v2` notebook on training `imagenette`](https://github.com/fastai/course-v4/blob/master/nbs/07_sizing_and_tta.ipynb) to run on multiple GPUs within the interactive session.
+#### To adapt [the `fastai v2` notebook on training `imagenette`](https://github.com/fastai/course-v4/blob/master/nbs/07_sizing_and_tta.ipynb) to use DDP training within the Jupyter notebook.
 From:

 <img src="/images/imagenette_07_orig.png" height="270">